Systemic Sclerosis

 • Lung problems (e.g., pulmonary hypertension and pulmonary fibrosis)

-• Kidney problems (e.g., glomerulonephritis and scleroderma renal crisis)
+• Kidney problems (e.g., scleroderma renal crisis)

 Features